 I participated in this program on behalf of Champions for Kids and The Motherhood.
-All opinions are 100% my own and may differ from yours.
-I will only endorse companies, products and services that I believe, based on my own experiences, are worthy of endorsement.
+All opinions regarding how you can help kids in your own communities are 100% my own and may differ from yours.

 I recently became aware of a wonderful program that helps feed breakfast to kids in my community who might not have breakfast otherwise.
 And there’s a good chance this program is in your community, too.
 If you ever went to school without breakfast or know of kids that do, you know how important this program is for kids.

 When I was doing my student teaching there was a little boy who was always getting to school at the last minute or oftentimes even late.
 It was easy to see he came from a troubled life.
 Trust me, as a teacher, you know.